Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D symmetry

-Those nine gapless states are all described by $(c,\bar c)=(\frac12,\frac12)$ Ising CFT's.
-However, the nine gapless states are distinct, despite they are described by the same Ising CFT, since the assignment of $\Z_2\times \Z_2' \vee \t\Z_2\times \t\Z_2'$ quantum numbers to the excitations in the Ising CFT can be different.
+These nine gapless states are therefore all described by $(c,\bar c)=\left (\frac12,\frac12\right )$ Ising CFT's (cf. the discussion in \Rf{JW190513279}).
+However, these gapless states are distinct, despite being described by the same CFT, since the assignment of symmetry quantum numbers to the excitations in the CFT is different for each of them.